WongWingKeng/RepData_PeerAssessment1/PA1_template.md

 The new mean and median values have not differ much from the original mean and median estimates.

-This is mainly due to the missing 2304 rows  were replaced with means step count value which fills in mostly into the middle range of the datasets (use the histogram to visualize this, the increases in the number of frequencies for step ranges 10000-15000).
-Hence mean value should not change.
-As for the median value since again the missing values  replaced with mean steps count value would be slotted mostly in the middle level when the total step counts is sorted hence the median would not have differ much as well.
+This is mainly due to the missing 2304 rows  were replaced with means step count value.
+These values fills in mostly into the middle range of the dataset.
+(Use the histogram to visualize this, the increases in the number of frequencies for step ranges 10000-15000).
+Hence mean value remains the same.

+As for the median value since the missing values were replaced with mean steps count values.
+When the entire step count ranges is sorted from lowest to highest, the replaced values will most likely be inserted  in the middle level.
+Hence the median value will not have differ too much as well when compared to the previous median estimate.

 The imputation of the missing data has therefore has not caused any significant changes to the estimates on total daily steps.